Skip to main content

 AI campaign planner

 The AI campaign planner generates a full content calendar tailored to your goals, audience, and preferred platforms.
 You can open it from the analytics page or from the AI chat assistant.
+Campaign results are tracked on the campaigns page.

 1